payalnaik-dot/Branson_analytics/README.md

 # Branson_analytics
-this is where I am predicting stensile strength of object
+this is project where I am predicting stensile strength of object